Hi Score Girl

 Hi Score Girl (ハイスコアガール, Hai Sukoa Gāru) is a Japanese manga series written and illustrated by Rensuke Oshikiri that ran from October 2010 to September 2018.
-The story revolves around the life of gamer Haruo Yaguchi, the co-op gaming setting, (most notably fighting games) his relationship with quiet gamer Akira Ono, and the changes that develop with both over time.
-Known as a 1990s arcade romantic comedy, the series is notable for its unique art style, and accurate depictions of the multitude of gaming software, hardware, and cultures that are featured.
+The story revolves around the life of gamer Haruo Yaguchi, the arcade game scene of the 1990s (particularly fighting games), and his relationship with quiet gamer Akira Ono, as we follow the characters from about age 12 to about age 17.
+Known as a 1990s arcade romantic comedy, the series is notable for its unique art style, and very precise depictions of the multitude of gaming software and hardware featured.
 An anime television series adaptation by J.C.Staff and SMDE aired from July to September 2018.
 A second season aired from October to December 2019.